metacpan/metacpan-cpan-extracted/distros/A/AsposeCellsCloud-CellsApi/README.md

 - Fetch the required shape from worksheet.
 - Leverage the power of named ranges.

-## Feature & Enhancements in Version 23.8
+## Feature & Enhancements in Version 23.10

 Full list of issues covering all changes in this release:

+- Fix protect workbook request.
-- Support to lock API.
+- Fix range copy API.
-- Optimize protect API.
+- Optimize workbook protect API.

 ## Read & Write Spreadsheet Formats